Relax by the River at Mallorytown Landing

 - Every summer family and friends gather at Mallorytown Landing to celebrate Aboriginal Day, Parks Day, Canada Day and the Thousand Islands Fine Arts Association Art Show.
 Check out the Calendar of Events page for more information.

 - Barbecues are available for picnickers and communal picnic tables can accommodate large groups.
-Contact the park to reserve the picnic shelter or gazebo free of charge.
+Picnic facilities can be reserved free of charge.

 - Children ages 6 to 11 can become Official Parks Canada Xplorers by participating in fun activities at the visitor centre.
 Learn more on our Parks Canada Xplorers page.

 - Geocaching is a worldwide activity where participants hunt for hidden treasures with GPS units.
 The Get Me Geocaching program teaches visitors how to use a GPS to find geocaches.
 GPS units are available for loan and the program is free.

 - Learn about what the Thousand Islands means from a First Nations perspective in Voices of Akwesasne, a series of video vignettes playing at the visitor centre.

 - The Mohawk Thanksgiving Address has been commemorated in a rock carving at Mallorytown Landing’s scenic lookout.
 Each image in the carving is also carved into rocks scattered around the grounds.
 See if you can find them all.

 - The visitor centre is home to examples of park wildlife.
 Take an opportunity to see or touch frogs, turtles, fish, and snakes.